AnalogJ/scrutiny/docs/INSTALL_MANUAL.md

 Scrutiny is made up of two components: a collector and a webapp/api.
 Here's how each component can be deployed manually.

+> Note: the `/opt/scrutiny` directory is not hardcoded, you can use any directory name/path.

 ## Webapp/API

 ### Dependencies